tuhiproject/tuhi/README.md

       initialization is independent of the Bluetooth pairing process.
 A Tuhi paired device may or may not be paired over Bluetooth.

-  Method: StartPairing() -> ()
+  Method: StartSearch() -> ()
-      Start listening to available devices in pairing mode for an unspecified timeout.
-When the timeout expires or an error occurs, a PairingStopped signal is sent indicating success or error.
+      Start searching for available devices in pairing mode for an unspecified timeout.
+When the timeout expires or an error occurs, a SearchStopped signal is sent indicating success or error.

-  Method: StopPairing() -> ()
+  Method: StopSearch() -> ()
       Stop listening to available devices in pairing mode.
-If called after StartPairing() and before a PairingStopped signal has been received, this method triggers the PairingStopped signal.
+If called after StartSearch() and before a Searchtopped signal has been received, this method triggers the SearchStopped signal.
 That signal indicates success or an error.

       If this method is called before StartPairing() or after the